-Managers of Emerald sites need to take a long-term vision (20 to 50 years) when planning the actions to promote the adaptation of species to climate changes.
+When planning the management measures for the Emerald sites, responsible authorities need to take a long-term vision (20 to 50 years), the adaptation of species to climate changes.
 The exact period of planning depends on the speed with which ecosystem changes are expected.
 This long-term vision is important for ensuring the continuity of the Emerald Network management.

 The measures decided should be bound with the defined long- and short-term objectives and should contain a number of tasks, which are realistic in time and in respect of budget.

-The long-term vision could be developed in the form of a "Management road map" which:
+The long-term vision could be developed in the form of a "management road map" which:

-- Furthers local, national and international conservation principles and standards; - Clarifies exactly what is to be conserved and shows how the status and qualities of the site will be safeguarded and improved; - Is socially, economically and environmentally acceptable to all who use the area; - Functionally links rather than isolates the property with its surrounding landscapes or seascapes; - Shows how the site will contribute to the improved biodiversity.
+- Furthers local, national and international conservation principles and standards; - Clarifies exactly what is to be conserved and shows how the status and qualities of the site will be safeguarded and improved; - Is socially, economically and environmentally acceptable to all who use the area and is prepared in consultation with these users and other relevant stakeholders; - Functionally links rather than isolates the property with its surrounding landscapes or seascapes; - Shows how the site will contribute to the improved biodiversity; - Include a set of the strategic management principles which are unlikely to change; - Explains what the desired condition of the area should be in the future; - Identify the main changes that need to take place to improve and protect the site in terms of adaptation of species to climate changes.